dnguyen800/dnguyen800.github.io/_posts/2019-04-14-presence-sensor.md

 Nmap’s accuracy is dependent on a strong Wi-Fi network that can reach just outside your garage or front door.
 Using a Wi-Fi mesh system or a powerful network router makes this a non-issue, but if you your phone doesn't connect to the Wi-Fi by the time you reach the front door or garage, then **nmap** won't work for you.

-Nmap's accuracy also varies by phone, at least with the few Android phones I've tested.
-I~ On all phones I've tested, there were a few instances where~ switched to "not home" for one second.
-THat's why I would not create any automations that automatically unlock a door based on presence detection.
+Nmap's accuracy also varies by smartphone, at least with the few Android phones I've tested.
+On all the phones I've tested, there were a few instances where the Nmap tracker switched to **``not home``** for one minute.
+The issue repeated so often that I needed to increase the **``home interval``** which is the number of minutes Nmap will not scan this device, assuming it is home, in order to preserve the device battery.
+With these types of issues, I would not create any automations that automatically unlock a door based on presence detection.

-Some on the HA forums are having issues, where the nmap is kicking devices off the network.
-ANyone with aggressive battery saver ~ may find that nmap doesn't detect on the wifi network anymore.
-If you're not in the Wi-Fi network, then nmap won't detect it.

 ### Installation and Smart Home Integration